ITOCHU Corporation

 -

-The company reports that its suppliers shall comply with statutory minimum wages and aim to exceed living wages.
-A clear commitment to paying a living wage that applies to all suppliers is not reported.
+The company reports that its suppliers shall comply with statutory minimum wages and strive to exceed living wages.
+However, a clear commitment to pay a living wage that applies to all suppliers was not found.

 -